Physical Exercise Improves Brain Health

-How do you Choose the Right Workout for Body AND the Brain?
+How do you Choose the Right Workout for the Body AND the Brain?

 It can be overwhelming when trying to get back into shape after a hiatus from activity.
-Whether it be work, family, school or other obligations, sometimes the schedule doesn’t allow the time to get much-needed exercise, but it is crucial to try and make the time.
+Whether it be work, family, school, or other obligations, sometimes the schedule doesn’t allow them time to get much-needed exercise, but it is crucial to try and make the time.

-Exercising and improving brain activity does not require any hard-core workout regiments that can be time-consuming and physically demanding beyond one’s capabilities.
+Exercising and improving brain activity do not require any hard-core workout regimens that can be time-consuming and physically demanding beyond one’s capabilities.
 To prevent injury, and begin a comfortable routine that gets the body fit and the mind working more efficiently, it’s important to know what one’s limitations are when starting out.

 Studies show that the most effective types of exercises in relation to improving the brain and preventing conditions such as Alzheimer’s disease are ones that involve a consistently raised heart rate along with very active sweat glands.

-Take the steps to feeling better physically and being sharper mentally by implementing a simple workout routine at least three days a week to improve brain health.
+Take the steps to feel better physically and being sharper mentally by implementing a simple workout routine at least three days a week to improve brain health.